dujanhung/evtsbx-api-doc/lua/es_Player.md

 the player position in world coordinate. use XYZ convention.

 >[!IMPORTANT]
->don't teleport the player too far away. otherwise, player would get stuck.
+>don't teleport the player too far away. otherwise, player would get stuck in the glitch void.

 ___